DennisDao/CloudBible/APIM.md

 ## APIM

-- API gateway or reverse proxy service provided by Microsoft
+- API gateway or reverse proxy is a service provided by Microsoft
-- APIM provides several ways to secure access
+- APIM provides several ways to secure access to your backend
   - Subscription key
   - Client certficate
   - Restriction by Ip address